Budget Appeals

 Transportation

-Transportation includes commuting to and from campus or activities required by the University, travel to and from home for scheduled University breaks.
+Transportation includes commuting to and from campus or activities required by the University, travel to and from home for scheduled University breaks, and travel to and from work.
 Acceptable expenses include gasoline, insurance, car repairs, parking and required travel for major (such as student teaching, clerkships, rotations, etc.).
 Monthly car payments cannot be included.

-Acceptable documentation includes car registration, at least two months of gas receipts, parking, car repair and car insurance receipts incurred during the time period for which the budget appeal is submitted.
-If required to travel for your major, documentation of distance traveled and need for the travel must be provided.
+If required to travel for your major or for work, documentation of distance traveled and need for the travel must be provided.

 Dependent Care